orgicus/PBGUI/README.md

 While Photoshop and After Effects provides a GUI, there are no helper GUI classes for actionscript.

-PBGUI generates a simple interface using <a href="http://minimalcomps.com/">Keith Peter's Minimal Comps</a>.
+PBGUI generates a simple interface using <a href="http://minimalcomps.com/">Keith Peters' Minimal Comps</a>.

 Most of the sample images ship with Pixel Bender by default.
 For more Pixel Bender shaders checkout the <a href="http://www.adobe.com/cfusion/exchange/index.cfm?event=productHome&exc=26">Pixel Bender Exchange</a>